gig-tech/pulumi-provider-ovc/README.md

+# NOTE: This project in an experimental stage and has a very low priority at this time!

 # Terraform Bridge Provider Boilerplate

 This repository contains boilerplate code for building a new Pulumi provider which wraps an existing